 WHAT IS A LIVING TRUST?

-A trust is an arrangement by which you transfer legal title to your assets to a trustee, in this case the Trust Department of First National Bank.
+A trust is an arrangement by which you transfer legal title to your assets to a trustee, in this case the Trust Department of First State Bank & Trust.
 The trustee agrees to manage the trust assets for your benefit and/or your beneficiaries.
 A living trust is simply any trust a person creates during his or her lifetime.